 Petrol Cars

 Black smoke coming out of the exhaust of a petrol powered car is usually an indicator that you are burning up too much fuel.
-It could also be down to problems with intake components including your sensors, fuel injectors and the fuel pressure regulator or even a clogged fuel line or blocked manifold.
+It could also be down to problems with intake components including your fuel pressure sensor, fuel injectors and the fuel pressure regulator or even a clogged fuel line or blocked manifold.

 Check and replace the air filter if necessary, if this is clean then the next stage is to examine the fuel injectors and the fuel pressure regulator, which is usually a job for your local garage based mechanic.